 As a special-purpose asset, this fund is generally exempt from corporate income tax and trade tax.
-It is, however, partially subject to corporate income tax on its domestic income from equity investments and on other domestic income, in the sense of the limited income tax liability, not including gains on the sale of ownership interests in corporations.
+It is, however, partially subject to corporate income tax on its (from the perspective of German taxation) domestic income from real property. domestic income from equity investments and on other domestic income, in the sense of the limited income tax liability, not including gains on the sale of units in corporations; gains on the sale of units in domestic or foreign corporations whose net asset value is directly or indirectly based on more than 50% of the domestic immovable property may be subject to corporate income tax at the fund level under certain circumstances.
 The tax rate is 15%.
 To the extent that tax is imposed on the taxable income through withholding of investment income tax, the tax rate of 15% already includes the solidarity surcharge.

-However, the investment income is taxable for the individual investor as income from capital assets, which is subject to income tax, provided that it exceeds the saver's flat allowance of EUR 1,000 p.a. (for single persons or spouses assessed separately) or EUR 2,000 p.a. (for spouses assessed jointly) when added to any other investment income.
+However, the investment income is taxable for the individual investor as income from capital assets, which is subject to income tax, provided that it exceeds the saver's flat allowance of EUR 1,000 p. a. (for single persons or spouses assessed separately) or EUR 2,000 p.a. (for spouses assessed jointly) when added to any other investment income.

 Income from capital assets is generally subject to a 25% withholding tax (plus solidarity surcharge and, where applicable, church tax).
 Income from capital assets also includes the income from investment funds (investment fund income), i.e., the fund's distributions, the advance income estimates and the gains on the sale of the units.
-Under certain conditions, investors can receive a lump-sum portion of this investment income tax-free (so-called "partial exemption").
+Under certain conditions, investors can receive a lump-sum portion of this investment income taxfree ("partial exemption").

-In general, for the individual investor, the withholding of tax acts as a final payment (so-called "final withholding tax"), so that, as a rule, income from capital assets is not declared in the income tax return.
+In general, for the individual investor, the withholding of tax acts as a final payment ("final withholding tax"), so that, as a rule, income from capital assets is not declared in the income tax return.
 The institution maintaining the custody account usually offsets income subject to withholding against losses and foreign withholding taxes arising from direct investment.

 The withholding tax does not act as a final payment, however, if the investor's personal tax rate is lower than the final withholding rate of 25%.
 In this case, income from capital assets may be declared in the income tax return.
-The tax office then applies the lower personal tax rate and credits the tax withheld against the personal tax liability (so-called "reduced rate test").
+The tax office then applies the lower personal tax rate and credits the tax withheld against the personal tax liability ("reduced rate test").

 If income from capital assets was not subject to any withholding (because, for example, a capital gain on the sale of fund units was realized in a foreign custody account), such income must be declared in the tax return.
-Within the tax assessment, any income from capital assets is then also subject to the final withholding rate of 25%, or alternatively to the lower personal tax rate.
+Within the tax assessment, any income from capital assets is then also subject to the final withholding rate of 25%, or else to the lower personal tax rate.